silvanperego/LogTracker/README.md

 # Instant Log-Tracker

-Instance Log-Tracker is an easy to use tool for ad-hoc analysis and monitoring of application server log files.
-Logtracker consists of a single executable (which requires a Java 8 runtime) and can be applied easily and straightforward as long as you have physical access to your log files.
+Instant Log-Tracker is an easy to use tool for ad-hoc log file analysis of application and system logs.
+It consists of a single executable (which requires a Java 8 runtime) and can be applied easily and straightforward as long as you have physical access to your log files.

 Special features are: